Andezion/Encryption/Transposition/README.md

 Transposition ciphers reorder the characters of the plaintext according to some fixed scheme (e.g., columnar transposition, rail fence).
 They preserve the original symbols but change their positions.

 **Implementation:**
-- Implementations and tests may be present in C++ and Rust subdirectories.
+- Implementations and tests may be present in C, C++ and Rust subdirectories.

 **Algorithm (brief):**